NoahIvanisevic/NoahIvanisevic/README.md

 ## Featured Projects

 ### [Stable Diffusion Image Generator](https://github.com/NoahIvanisevic/Stable-Diffusion)
 A fully custom text-to-image generation system built on top of the Stable Diffusion architecture.
-This project goes beyond simply using pre-trained models — it includes custom training pipelines, model fine-tuning, and experimentation with sampling strategies to optimize realism, prompt coherence, and render quality.
+This project goes beyond simply using pre-trained models, it includes custom training pipelines, model fine-tuning, and experimentation with sampling strategies to optimize realism, prompt coherence, and render quality.

 I engineered a modular system for dataset preprocessing, latent-space manipulation, hyperparameter tuning, and inference optimization, resulting in a fast and highly controllable image-generation workflow.
 This project showcases deep knowledge of diffusion models, computer vision, and modern generative AI.